youneshenniwrites/Plush/README.md

 npm install
 ```

-2. You will need your AWS IAM credentials before running the application.
+2. You will need your AWS IAM credentials to access your S3 bucket.

  * Copy your access and secret keys in the `src/myKeys.js` file of your project.

 ```javascript